jorgeandresvasquez/aws-training/securitySpecialtyTraining/acloudguru/chapter_4_logging_and_monitoring.md

 - Question:  How can we be notified that a log file has been created, and then validate that its not been modified?
     - Configure SNS notifications and log file validation on the 'Trail'.
 Develop a solution that when triggered by SNS will validate the logs using the provided digest file.
 Also:  Lambda function that compares digest files with actual logs.
 The hash still cannot be tampered because the private key is managed directly by AWS.
 - Question:  How can we prevent logs from being deleted?
     - Restrict delete access with IAM and bucket policies.
-Configure S3 MFA Delete.
+Configure S3 MFA Delete (cannot be done via the console, only via CLI or SDKs).
 Validate that logs have not been deleted using log file validation.
 Note:  Delete Actions in S3 buckets can be blocked for everyone, including the root user.
 - Question:  How can we ensure that logs are retained for X years in accordance with our compliance standards?
     - By default logs will be kept indefinitely.
 Use S3 Object Lifecycle Management to remove the files after the required period of time, or move the files to AWS Glacier for more cost effective long term storage.